Elizabeth Smart kidnapper to be released from prison

 The board said previously that Barzee would be released in January 2024 after it denied her an early parole following a hearing that she chose not to attend.

 At the June hearing, her attorney questioned the calculation of her release date, which led the Utah board to look into it.
+Lawyer Scott Williams said Tuesday he's appreciative the board reviewed it and agreed with his assessment.

+Williams said he's not concerned about Barzee being a danger to the community, but declined to say why he believes that.

 Smart said in an Instagram post after the hearing that she's not a vindictive person but was worried about Barzee's release after learning she was still carrying a manuscript containing revelations that accomplice Brian David Mitchell said he received from God telling him to kidnap Smart.